AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 For HTTP requests and responses, the Secret object has the following properties and JSON-serialized body:

-Property | Type | Description
+Property Name | Data Type | Description
  --- | --- | ---
-Id | int32 | Gets or sets the Id for the secret.
+Id | int32 | The Id for the secret.
 Note: This is currently an auto-incremented integer.
-Description | string | Gets or sets the description.
+Description | string | The description.
-Value | string | Gets or sets the value.
+Value | string | The secret value.
-Expiration | DateTime | Gets or sets the expiration.
+Expiration | DateTime | The expiration date.
-Type | string | Gets or sets the type of the client secret.
+Type | string | The type of the client secret.

 ### Serialized Model